Black Heath: History

-1705 – 1795
+1705–1795

 The land on which Black Heath was built was originally part of a land grant to John Tullitt made by the Crown on November 2, 1705.
-He received 17,653 acres of land in Henrico County south of the James River (in what is today Chesterfield County) for sponsoring the passage of 353 settlers (at a rate of 50 acres per one person).
+He received 17,653 acres of land in Henrico County south of the James River (in what is today Chesterfield County) for sponsoring the passage of 353 settlers (at a rate of 50 acres per person).
 These settlers may have been Huguenot refugees, many of whom later settled in an area known as Manakintown northwest of Tullit's land grant.
 This vast tract of land, although recorded as having 17,653 acres, actually had at least 27,500 acres based on the locations of the survey posts and lines seen from satellite imagery today.
 When Hannah Brummall Tullitt, the widow of John Tullitt, died in 1737, she left land near Falling Creek with coal pits to her brother John's children.
 John Brummall was the great-grandfather of Elijah Brummall, a local coal mine owner in the early 1800s and the owner of Aetna Hill, a house built in 1791 that was 0.7 miles southwest of Black Heath.

-It is unknown who the land on which Black Heath stood passed to after John Tullit's ownership, but around half a century later it was part of a 497 acre tract owned by Colonel John Boulon.
-Boulon sold this tract to Andrew Ammonett, a Huguenot himself who had traveled to Virginia as a young boy with his family.
+It is unknown who the land on which Black Heath stood immediately passed to after John Tullit's ownership, but it later was part of a 497-acre tract owned by Colonel John Bolling.
+Before 1749, Bolling sold this tract to Andrew Ammonett, a Huguenot himself who had traveled to Virginia as a young boy with his family.
 Ammonett married Jane Morrisett, daughter of Pierre Morrisett and Elizabeth Faure, and together they had nine children: Charles, John, William, Jacob, Andrew, Judith, Jane, Elizabeth, and Magdalene.
 In Ammonett's will, dated September 2, 1761, he divided up his plantation between his five sons with John receiving 97 acres and William, Jacob, Andrew, and Charles each receiving 100 acres.
-John's tract of 97 acres was bounded by "the lines of George Sowell and Joshua Trabue" and was to later become known as the "Black Heath" tract during Harry Heth's ownership.
+John's tract of 97 acres was bounded by "the lines of George Sowell and Joshua Trabue" and later became known as the "Black Heath" tract during Harry Heth's ownership.